agaase/imgr/README.md

 ```
 $("rootSelector").imgr(options)
 //rootSelector is the rootContainer selector where all your elements to be loaded are present.
-//Pass empty for default body to be picked up.
+//Pass empty string for default body to be picked up.
 ```

 ####Configurational parameters.